xlab-uiuc/papers_we_love/README.md

 * Hidden Technical Debt in Machine Learning Systems, NIPS, 2015.
 * Ray: A Distributed Framework for Emerging AI Applications, OSDI, 2018.
 * LegoOS: A Disseminated, Distributed OS for Hardware Resource Disaggregation, OSDI, 2018.

+## [Xuhao](https://www.xuhaol.com/)'s Top Picks (3/2/2022) (Slides)[]
+* On the Duality of Operating System Structures, SIGOPS Operating Systems Review, 1979.
+* The Design and Implementation of a Log-Structured File System, TOCS, 1992.
+* In Search of an Understandable Consensus Algorithm, USENIX ATC, 2014.
+* A Cloud-Scale Acceleration Architecture, MICRO, 2016.
+* AIFM: High-Performance, Application-Integrated Far Memory, OSDI, 2020.